strandborg/AlsavoCtrl/README.md

 After those commands you should have a 'AlsavoCtrl' executable in the build dir.

+# Docker image

+Peter Haislund has created a readymade [Docker image](https://hub.docker.com/r/peterhaislund/alsavo_status) that can be used to publish the status values to MQTT.

 # Usage
 ```
 Usage: AlsavoCtrl [OPTIONS] [conf_idx] [value]